opensupporter/osdi-cc/README.md

 # Feigning Surprise
 You shouldn't act surprised when people say they don't (or do) know something.
 This applies to both technical things ("What?!
 I can't believe you know R!?!?") and non-technical things ("You don't know who RMS is?!").
 Feigning surprise has absolutely no social or educational benefit: it's usually makes the other person feel worse or enforces subtle -isms.
 And even when that's not the intention, it's almost always the effect.
 As you've probably already guessed, this rule is tightly coupled to our belief in the importance of people feeling comfortable saying "I don't know" and "I don't understand."

+# Subtle -isms
+Racism, sexism, homophobia, transphobia, able-ism, age-ism and other kinds of bias.
+This one is different from the rest, because it covers a class of behaviors instead of one very specific pattern.

+Subtle -isms are small things that make others feel unwelcome, things that we all sometimes do by mistake.
+For example, saying "It's so easy my grandmother could do it" is a subtle -ism.

 # Oops and Ouch
 We are all part of a society where these -isms are a daily reality and we don't have any delusions that we can keep them all from creeping in while we work on hard problems together.
 Here are some ideas of what to do when you "oops" or are "ouched."
 This is not the exhaustive list but some ideas of approaches to getting to the other side of conflict.